Joyersch/sadet.autodb/README.md

 ## Services

 In the directory `sadet.autodb.service` are two service files as well as a `sadet.output.d` folder.
-The service files will need to be moved over to `/lib/systemd/system`.
+The service files will need to be moved over to `/lib/systemd/system` or `/etc/systemd/system`.
 **Please edit the files beforehand with your own configuration**
 The `sadet.output.d`-folder can be placed anywhere, as long as systemd has access to the folder and the path is set in the `sadet.autodb.service`-file.